Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School? Here are the answers to (we hope) all your questions.

 Last minute lesson cancellations are forfeited if they don’t meet the above criteria and cannot be rescheduled.
 Our summer sessions also require the same 24 hours’ notice for serious medical reasons only.

-We do not offer lesson time changes for ANY conflicts such as family vacations that fall outside the school calendar, sports, personal/family or school events.
+Please note: We do not offer lesson time changes for ANY conflicts such as family vacations that fall outside the school calendar, conflicts related to sports, personal/family or school events.
+If you have any conflicts like these please feel free to use the SWAP GROUP to avoid missing any lessons.
+We’ve had a 90% success rate with our swap group, thanks to all our families who have joined to help each other out.

 What if I need to cancel my child’s lessons entirely?